Finding Your Way

 On the other hand, sometimes the terrain is too rough for the path of the trail to stand out on it own.
 That's the point when we start seeing some of the other trail markers that have become part of mountaineering lore.

 Let's talk about cairns.
 These are the little stacks of rocks that have been placed through the Sierra to mark trails over terrain that is too austere to show the passage of hikers' feet.
 They can be as simple as a single rock placed in an unlikely position on a boulder, to carefully stacked towers of stones that stand like tiny monuments to mark your way.
 They are also called ducks.
 Resist the temptation to make more.
 It doesn't always turn out right--sometimes the taller cairns fall over in the more extreme winter conditions, and that leaves the trail unmarked.
 (Frankly, on North Dome there is no need for cairns at all, as the trail can only lead in one direction, but there is a cairn at last five feet tall on top of it,)

 In fact, we strongly recommend that you never touch a cairn, either to add or subtract stones.
 In our experience, there are quite a few cairns in the Sierra that mark a secondary or alternative trail, or even the path of someone who got lost.
 Not a good thing--so please don't add to the confusion.
 Just leave things as they are.
 Those who follow you on the trail will appreciate your thoughtfulness.

 On the other hand, some surfaces are so bleak that it is easier to just outline the trail in stones and let you walk right across the granite.
-This is one of our favorite sections of trail in the Emigrant Wilderness--a clear path right across huge granite slabs.
-And there is no question where the trail lies.
 Just keep the rocks on your left, and you can't go wrong!